Frequently Asked Questions

 What is your potty-training policy?

-Children in our Bears classes are not required to be potty-trained.
+Children in our Bears class are not required to be potty-trained.

 Children in our Owls, Frogs, and Foxes classes should be potty-trained — or at least be actively working on it.